← Back to Blog

 The humanoid explosion is real.
 Agility Robotics' Digit has moved over 100,000 totes at GXO's warehouse with 98% success.
 Figure AI's robots contributed to 30,000+ BMW vehicles during an 11-month deployment.
 1X Technologies is taking pre-orders for its NEO humanoid at $20,000 with 2026 delivery.
 Nine humanoid robots debuted at CES 2026 alone.

-But robot safety frameworks haven't kept pace.
+But robot safety frameworks haven't kept pace—and they're asking the wrong question.

 OSHA still relies on its General Duty Clause rather than robot-specific standards.
 ISO 10218:2025, published after eight years of development, addresses safety engineering but not identity or accountability infrastructure.
 Current liability law—borrowed from product liability—assumes defects exist at the time of sale.
-That framework collapses for robots that learn and change behavior post-purchase.

 Research published in PNAS Nexus demonstrates that reputation-based reciprocity is significantly less effective in human-bot systems because people don't believe bots "deserve help like humans do."
-This suggests robot reputation systems may need fundamentally different design than human reputation systems—possibly making them ideal candidates for machine-readable, blockchain-based formats rather than five-star ratings.
+This suggests AI reputation systems may need fundamentally different design than human reputation systems—possibly making them ideal candidates for machine-readable, blockchain-based formats rather than five-star ratings.

 IEEE P7001 provides a transparency standard offering "measurable, testable levels of transparency" for autonomous systems.
 Transparency appears in 87% of AI ethical guidelines globally.
 Yet implementation remains sparse.
 The proposed "Ethical Black Box" concept—continuous recording devices analogous to flight data recorders—hasn't seen commercial adoption.